 - Thick, chewy pizza crusts

-Other foods are sticky, which can actually pull braces off of teeth or simply stick in crevices, upping the risk for cavities (it’s harder for kids to get their teeth squeaky-clean when they have braces).
+Sticky foods can actually pull braces off of teeth or simply stick in crevices, especially in the back teeth.
+That ups the risk for tooth decay (it’s harder for kids to get their teeth squeaky-clean when they have braces).

 - Gummy candy

 I’m happy to report that after about 3-4 days, my son’s teeth and mouth felt much better.
-He’s still not up for biting into foods with his front teeth, but he’s sleeping just fine and eating (and eating and eating) a lot more foods.
+He still wasn’t up for biting into foods with his front teeth, but he was sleeping just fine and eating (and eating and eating) a lot more foods.

 What else can help the pain from braces?

 Here are some other items to consider having on hand when your child gets her braces (or has them tightened!):